Paduvaaralli Pandavaru

-The film was remade in Telugu as Manavoori Pandavulu (1978) by Bapu who later directed the Hindi remake Hum Paanch (1981) and in Tamil as Pannai Purathu Pandavargal (1982).

-Film Companion while compiling the 25 Greatest Telugu Films of the Decade, called Rangasthalam an updated version of Mana Voori Pandavulu which was the Telugu remake of this movie.
+The film was remade in Telugu as Manavoori Pandavulu (1978) by Bapu, who later directed the Hindi remake Hum Paanch (1981) and in Tamil as Pannai Purathu Pandavargal (1982).
+Critics have called the 2018 Telugu movie Rangasthalam as an updated version of Mana Voori Pandavulu which was the Telugu remake of this movie.

 Storyline

 The movie is an adaptation of the epic Mahabharata, fit into a rural scenario.
 It highlights the clash between a village zamindar and five young men, some of them similar to the conflicts between the Pandavas and the Kauravas.
-Pandavaru refers to the five men.
+Pandavaru refers to the five men.It also is a commentary on rigid feudal system and eventual opposition to that from our heroes.